The Aquatic Ecology Group aims to bring together all areas of aquatic ecology to promote and facilitate interdisciplinary working.

 The Group hosts annual science meetings around September each year, stimulating interaction among established and emerging leaders in aquatic ecology from around the world.
 It is an excellent forum for meeting people working in similar fields, expanding your research horizons, networking, and socialising with your community.

 Individuals interested in holding additional conferences, meetings, workshops or field meetings on aquatic topics should contact the Co-Chairs, who can apply to the BES for financial assistance.
 Membership of the SIG is open to anyone anywhere with an interest in any field of aquatic ecology.

 Join the mailing list

-- Encourage and support early career researchers
+- To encourage, support and amplify the voices of early career researchers

 Meetings and Events

 For all upcoming events please see the events page.

 Support our mission and help develop the next generation of ecologists by donating to the British Ecological Society.